by Jennifer A. Nielsen

 Because The Shadow Throne originally concluded the series, there is an epilogue that ties up some of the strings of the plot, while leaving a few open.
 Those opens parts of the story are what allows us to have The Captive Kingdom.
 There is one tiny part of the epilogue that Nielsen actually changed in The Captive Kingdom, but she needed to for the plot, and it didn’t bother me.

-Because there are certain things that we are are going to, or not going to happen happen because of the epilogue of The Shadow Throne, Nielsen carefully uses other things that we aren’t guaranteed to build up the stakes of the story.
+Because there are certain things that we know are going to or not going to happen because of the epilogue of The Shadow Throne, Nielsen carefully uses other things that we aren’t guaranteed to build up the stakes of the story.
 And even though some things are guaranteed, I was still left wondering how it would be able to be that way!

 Once more, Jaron’s voice is fabulous.
 I really liked the growth and change that occurred in several characters over the course of the novel.
 Some of the new characters in The Captive Kingdom are great!
 I loved Jaron and Teagut’s bartering and deals.
 They were hilarious.